-Join Tom Green for an in-depth discussion in this video Using the JW Player, part of Up and Running with HTML5 Video.
+Join Tom Green for an in-depth discussion in this video Using the JW Player, part of Learning HTML5 Video.

 As you have moved through this course, you may have noticed that all the browsers and…Youtube all have different players.
 You can chalk this up to leaving video…playback to the browsers, and, in many respects, it is a non-issue.…Then again Consistency of design may be a requirement for you and this is where…third party solutions come into play.
 There are a lot of them out there, but one…of the more popular video players is the JW Player from Longtail Video.…In this lesson we are going to walk through how to get the player and how to…use it in your pages.
 To get yourself started, point your…browser to longtailvideo.com, and when you arrive at the home page for Longtail…Video, you're going to be asked to get the JW player.…